metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Required:

 - `name` (String) Name specifies the unique name of the instance Pod created using this InstanceTemplate.
-This name is constructed by concatenating the component's name, the template's name, and the instance's ordinal using the pattern: $(cluster.name)-$(component.name)-$(template.name)-$(ordinal).
+This name is constructed by concatenating the Component's name, the template's name, and the instance's ordinal using the pattern: $(cluster.name)-$(component.name)-$(template.name)-$(ordinal).
 Ordinals start from 0.
 The specified name overrides any default naming conventions or patterns.

 Optional:

 - `annotations` (Map of String) Specifies a map of key-value pairs to be merged into the Pod's existing annotations.
 Existing keys will have their values overwritten, while new keys will be added to the annotations.
 - `env` (Attributes List) Defines Env to override.
 Add new or override existing envs. (see [below for nested schema](#nestedatt--spec--horizontal_scaling--instances--env))
-- `image` (String) Specifies an override for the first container's image in the pod.
+- `image` (String) Specifies an override for the first container's image in the Pod.
 - `labels` (Map of String) Specifies a map of key-value pairs that will be merged into the Pod's existing labels.
 Values for existing keys will be overwritten, and new keys will be added.
 - `node_name` (String) Specifies the name of the node where the Pod should be scheduled.
 If set, the Pod will be directly assigned to the specified node, bypassing the Kubernetes scheduler.
 This is useful for controlling Pod placement on specific nodes.
 Important considerations: - 'nodeName' bypasses default scheduling constraints (e.g., resource requirements, node selectors, affinity rules). - It is the user's responsibility to ensure the node is suitable for the Pod. - If the node is unavailable, the Pod will remain in 'Pending' state until the node is available or the Pod is deleted.
 - `node_selector` (Map of String) Defines NodeSelector to override.
 - `replicas` (Number) Specifies the number of instances (Pods) to create from this InstanceTemplate.
-This field allows setting how many replicated instances of the component, with the specific overrides in the InstanceTemplate, are created.
+This field allows setting how many replicated instances of the Component, with the specific overrides in the InstanceTemplate, are created.
 The default value is 1.
 A value of 0 disables instance creation.
 - `resources` (Attributes) Specifies an override for the resource requirements of the first container in the Pod.
 This field allows for customizing resource allocation (CPU, memory, etc.) for the container. (see [below for nested schema](#nestedatt--spec--horizontal_scaling--instances--resources))
 - `tolerations` (Attributes List) Tolerations specifies a list of tolerations to be applied to the Pod, allowing it to tolerate node taints.
 This field can be used to add new tolerations or override existing ones. (see [below for nested schema](#nestedatt--spec--horizontal_scaling--instances--tolerations))
 - `volume_claim_templates` (Attributes List) Defines VolumeClaimTemplates to override.
 Add new or override existing volume claim templates. (see [below for nested schema](#nestedatt--spec--horizontal_scaling--instances--volume_claim_templates))
 - `volume_mounts` (Attributes List) Defines VolumeMounts to override.
-Add new or override existing volume mounts of the first container in the pod. (see [below for nested schema](#nestedatt--spec--horizontal_scaling--instances--volume_mounts))
+Add new or override existing volume mounts of the first container in the Pod. (see [below for nested schema](#nestedatt--spec--horizontal_scaling--instances--volume_mounts))
 - `volumes` (Attributes List) Defines Volumes to override.
 Add new or override existing volumes. (see [below for nested schema](#nestedatt--spec--horizontal_scaling--instances--volumes))

 <a id="nestedatt--spec--horizontal_scaling--instances--env"></a>